-Dwelling unit shall include any one-family, two-family or multifamily home; apartments and high rises up to but not including 3 units; condominiums and/or cooperatives.
+Dwelling unit shall include any one-family, two-family or multifamily home; apartments and high rises; condominiums and/or cooperatives.

 Garbage shall mean all animal and vegetable waste and all putrescible waste.

 Glass containers shall be deemed to include all bottles and jars made entirely of glass and used in the storage of food and beverages.
 Specifically excluded are blue glass, mirrors, flat glass commonly known as window glass, and light bulbs.